Steve Davis

 Steve Davis became a snooker professional in 1978 and just three years later he was ranked Number 1.
-Davis has an incredible tournament record including six World Championships.
+Davis has an impressive tournament record including six World Championships.

 In his prime, Steve Davis was like a machine, rarely making mistakes.
 He became known as Steve 'interesting' Davis, as his error-free style contrasted sharply with the likes of Jimmy White and Alex Higgins, who were great potters of the ball, but lacked Davis's disciplined approach.